 Reconstruction will meet standards in International Building Code adopted by Puerto Rico and will incorporate Green Building Standard features and resilience measures to the extent possible.
-Homes reconstructed by the Program will comply with requirements of an industry recognized Green Building Standard or the Green Permit (known locally as Permiso Verde) issued by the Permit Management Office (OGPe, for its Spanish acronym), as approved by HUD.
+Homes reconstructed by the Program will comply with requirements of an industry recognized Green Building Standard7 or the Green Permit (known locally as Permiso Verde)8 issued by OGPe, as approved by HUD.
 See Green Building Standards section of these Guidelines.